Poonam1390/Energise_app/README.md

 3. The different component of CI Pipeline and their role in software development and deployment
 4. Using different resources and sharing knowledge to solve problems as a team

 And, finally - it's amazing how much we have learned in the last 12 weeks!
-Ben and Luke - thank you for sharing your knowledge and continous support!
+Ben and Luke - thank you for sharing your knowledge and the continous support!